Swiss nobility: Uri, Schwyz, Unterwald

-In the cantons of Uri, Schwyz and Unterwald, the political evolution from the Middle Ages to the 19th century was realised by a relatively similar way but really doesn't lead to the constitution of a "patriciate" but rather to the formation of a relatively closed class of new families sharing the political power with the ancient noble families.
-Some of the new families were ennobled abroad while others were incorporated to the Nobility by "integration".
+In the cantons of Uri, Schwyz and Unterwald, the political evolution from the Middle Ages to the 19th century was realised in a relatively similar way, but did not lead to the constitution of a "patriciate" but rather to the formation of a relatively closed class of new families sharing political power with the ancient noble families.
+Some of the new families were ennobled abroad while others were incorporated to the nobility by "integration".